mqtt-tools/mqttwarn/docs/notifier-catalog.md

 ### `file`

 The `file` service can be used for logging incoming topics, archiving, etc.
-Each message is written to a path specified in the targets list.
-Note that by default, files are opened for appending and then closed on each notification.
+Each message is written to a path specified in the target address descriptor, as a list.
+Note that by default, files are opened for appending, and then closed on each notification.

-Supposing we wish to archive all incoming messages to the branch `arch/#` to a file `/data/arch`, we could configure the following:
+Supposing we wish to archive all messages received on the MQTT topic `arch/#` to a file `/data/arch`, we could configure the following:

 ```ini